 Kathy Acker: Experimentation and Transgression

-Spanning many forms—novels, plays, and essays—Kathy Acker’s work is hard to classify.
-Above all, Acker aims to challenge established literary conventions, and she does so by experimenting with methods of cut-up (inspired by William S. Burroughs), mash-up, sampling, and transposition.
-She “steals” characters and plotlines from writers like Charles Dickens, Georges Bataille, Daniel Hawthorne, and Emily Brontë.
+For Kathy Acker, “the only reaction against an unbearable society is equally unbearable nonsense.”
+Spanning many forms—novels, plays, and essays—Kathy Acker’s work is hard to classify, but it consistently unsettles received ideas about identity, authorship, and propriety.
+Above all, Acker challenges established literary conventions by experimenting with methods of cut-up, mash-up, sampling, and transposition.
+Claiming never to have made up any of her stories, she rather “steals” characters and plot lines, taking from writers like Charles Dickens, Georges Bataille, and Emily Brontë.
 And she mines content from stories told by fellow strippers, popular romance books, and pornography.
-Her highly experimental style—which is, by turns, violent, vulgar, and offensive to many—has been described as postmodern, punk, plagiaristic, feminist, and a kind of memoire.
-How might we understand the relationship between her transgressive style and the politics of her work?
+Her highly experimental style—by turns violent, vulgar, and, to many, offensive—has been described as postmodern, punk, plagiaristic, feminist, and a kind of memoire.
+How are we to understand the relationship between Acker’s transgressive style and her politics?

 Course ScheduleMonday, 6:30-9:30pm

 November 16 — December 07, 2020